Early and Continuous Prenatal Care is Important for a Healthy Pregnancy

 Why is Prenatal Care Important?

 Women who see a health care provider early and regularly during pregnancy have healthier babies, are less likely to deliver prematurely, and are less likely to have other serious problems related to pregnancy.
-The Fairfax County Health Department provides prenatal care through the sixth month.
-Last trimester care and delivery are at Fairfax Hospital.
+The Fairfax County Health Department in partnership with InovaCares Clinic for Women provide comprehensive clinical prenatal care services, case maangement and home visiting during the pregnancy and after the baby arrives.

 Who is Eligible?